Aïn Smara

-Ain Smara is a municipality in Constantine, Algeria.
+Ain Smara is a municipality in Constantine Province, Algeria.
 Its original name is Aïn Smara.

 Geography

-It is bordered by Constantine province and Ali Mendjeli (east), Oued el ethmania (Mila) (west), Ibn Ziad (north) and El Khroub (south).
+It is bordered by Ali Mendjeli to the east, Oued Athmania (Mila Province) to the west, Ibn Ziad to the north and El Khroub to the south.
 The Hricha Amar quarter of Ain Smara is one of the biggest Constantine quarters.

 Demographics

 Ain Smara has a population of about 32,548 people (2008) with 175 km² land area.

 History

 Ain Smara was founded in 1854.
 Its popularity was due to the existence of the Chettaba mountains.
-During the Ottoman era (1515-1830) it was close to Turc baylek Constantine.
-It was colonized by the French from 1830–1962 and remained a quarter of Oued el ethmania until the administrative division of 1984 when Ain Smara became a municipality.
+During the Ottoman era (1515–1830) it was close to Turc baylek Constantine.
+It was colonized by the French from 1830 to 1962 and remained a quarter of Oued Athmania until the administrative division of 1984, when Ain Smara became a municipality.

 Sport

 Football is the most popular sport.
 The two main football clubs are Ittihad Riyadi Beladiat Aïn Smara (IRBAS) and Mouloudia Beladiat Aïn Smara (MBAS).
 They play in sand stadiums.

 Several other sports use Bachiri Mokhtar complex, including judo, karate, handball and volleyball.